-- Looked after children and children who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order, or special guardianship order, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted."
+- 1. Looked after children and children who were previously looked after but immediately after being looked after were adopted or became subject to a child arrangements order, or special guardianship order.
 (See definition). - 2.
 Children with a brother or sister continuing at the school at the time of admission of the child (see full definition of sibling) - 3.
 Children who live closer to St Mary's CE Academy than any other school. - 4.
 Children of parents / guardians who are worshipping members of any Church that is a member of Churches Together in England which includes the Church of England.
 These applications must be accompanied by Form SIF/A, which is available from the academy.
 The completed SIF/A will then be sent to the minister with Form SIF/B to verify Church allegiance.
 (See notes on SIF forms). - 5.
 Other children.